wizzdev-pl/iot-starter/terraform/README.md

 Changing **ESP_HARD_LOGIN, ESP_HARD_PASSWORD, owner and project** values is obligatory.
 Otherwise, your AWS infrastructure could be accessed by unauthorized devices.

-- Values of "ESP_HARD_LOGIN" and "ESP_HARD_PASSWORD" are independent from AWS account - a new connection is created with these credentials.
+- Values of "ESP_HARD_LOGIN" and "ESP_HARD_PASSWORD" are independent from the AWS account and should be unique - a new connection is created with these credentials.

 - "project" variable value should be unique for each infrastructure building.